chribonn/ETransL/README.md

 * *Warnings* - these are assumptions and alerts that could be be different from those intended by the designer.
 They do not cause ETransL to stop.
 * *Errors* - these are conditions that ETransL couldn't handle.
 Errors stop processing.

 After each run, the log file should be inspected to make sure that the processing took place as expected.
-With large data sets an error could impact the processing of the transformtion file by other systems.
+With large data sets an error could impact the processing of the transformation file by other systems.

 ## The Transformation file

 ![Image](./README/ETransL-008.PNG "ETrans")

-The Transformation file rapresents the '**T**' of ETL.
-It is the output of ETransL and rapresents the processed data.
+The Transformation file is the '**T**' of ETL.
+It is the output of ETransL and represents the processed data that could be loaded into another system (or consumed as is).